 No matter what the season is nature crafts for kids are always a good idea and they’re the perfect excuse to get outside too.
 You can look for leaves and pine cones in fall, flowers in spring or summer and even in winter when things seem a bit thin on the ground you can always go and do a bit of rock hunting.

 Like most parents I try to encourage a love of nature in my kids and I think that getting hands on with nature is the best way to do this.
-Also it’s a lot cheaper to use a pinecone you found in your garden to craft with than it is to spend loads of money buying new materials.

 All the crafts I’m sharing today use natural materials and are inspired by nature with seashells, rocks, leaves and flowers all taking a centre stage.